ninegua/reversi/docs/index.md

 So I had to optimize this part by reacting to user inputs directly on the client side without having to wait for the server to respond.
 This means the frontend UI will have to validate player's move, calculate what pieces would be flipped, and show them on screen immediately.
 It also implies that whatever the frontend shows to the player will have to match server's response to the same move when it comes back, or we risk inconsistency.
-But again, I believe any reasonable implementation of a multi-player reversi or chess game would do the same, regardless of whether its backend takes 200ms to respond, or 2s.
+But again, I believe any reasonable implementation of a multiplayer reversi or chess game would do the same, regardless of whether its backend takes 200ms to respond, or 2s.

 # Frontend client